-DAS 108-CLINICAL DENTAL ASSISTING II 1-12-4
+DAS 108-CLINICAL DENTAL ASSISTING II

 This course provides didactic and clinical practice experience for the student dental assistant to be competent to begin practice upon program completion.
 The didactic portion of this course relates to preparation for the Dental Assisting National Board Examinations and successful role implementation upon employment.
 Emphasis is also placed on the legal and ethical issues in dentistry.
 Clinical emphasis is on obtaining mastery of dental assisting skills.
 Students will complete a supervised preceptorship in private dental offices.
-Prerequisite(s): DAS 104, DAS 106, ENG 161, PSY 160; Corequisite(s): DAS 109, SPC use of the microcomputers and their application in a dental office.
-Prerequisite(s): DAS 104, DAS 106, ENG 161, PSY 160; Corequisite(s): DAS 108, SPC 156
+Prerequisite(s): DAS 104, DAS 106, ENG 161, PSY 160; Corequisite(s): DAS 109, SPC 156